matthajec/the-erc20-decentralized-homepage/README.md

 # The Decentralized Homepage
-This project is an ethereum smart contract based on the popular project [The Million Dollar Homeage](http://www.milliondollarhomepage.com/).
+This project is an ERC20 smart contract based on the popular project [The Million Dollar Homeage](http://www.milliondollarhomepage.com/).
 The difference is that mine is completely decentralized using the Ethereum blockchain.

 ## Features
 * RGB color - Each pixel supports full 24-bit color depth (used by the majority of displays and file formats)